Education: Access and learning support for disabled and Deaf students

 The most serious disciplinary steps a school can take against a student are to stand them down (for a maximum five days at a time, and for no more than 10 days in a year), or suspend them (this can be for longer) or exclude or expel them (which is permanent).
 But the school can only do this because of either:

 - “gross misconduct or continual disobedience” that is “a harmful or dangerous example to other students at the school”, or

 - behaviour that’s likely to cause “serious harm” to the student or to other students.

 These are meant to be last resort options, after the school has tried everything else to improve the situation.

 “Continual disobedience” is when a student regularly and deliberately disobeys the school rules.
 Behavioural problems caused by recognised medical conditions shouldn’t usually be considered deliberate, and so shouldn’t be categorised as “continual disobedience”.
 There has to be deliberate non-cooperation or defiance.

-If your child has been stood down, suspended or excluded, you can call one of these numbers for legal advice and help:
+You can also call one of these numbers for legal advice and help:

 - Student Rights Service: 0800 499 488

 For more information on the legal process the school has to follow at the Ministry of Education’s website